 Modern territory planning is transforming.
 The importance of insightful analytics, automation techniques, and planning collaboration has increased.
-Today, modern territory planning is driven by three key factors:
+Today, modern strategy is driven by three key factors:

-- Data-driven insights: Data analytics and insights allow companies to uncover plan areas needing improvement, as well as design balanced and travel-efficient sales territories.
+- Data-driven insights: Data analytics and insights allow companies to uncover plan areas needing improvement.
+This includes balanced designs and travel-efficient sales territories.
 Sales leaders can then focus team strategy on the high-potential customer and prospect accounts.

-- Increased collaboration: The importance of collaboration is becoming more important in every aspect of sales planning.
-Today, territory planning tools encourage collaboration that enables field sales managers be part of the planning process.
+- Increased collaboration: Territory planning tools encourage collaboration that enables field sales managers to be part of the planning process.
 This creates more refined and well-aligned territories, ultimately improving overall sales coverage and performance.

-In a world becoming more digital by the day, companies need data intelligence and analytics to optimize their sales plan and maintain a competitive edge in their market.
-Moreover, these insights must be easily accessible across the entire sales performance management (SPM) value chain, starting with territory planning.
+In a world becoming more digital by the day, companies need data intelligence and analytics to optimize sales plans and maintain a competitive edge in their markets.

 Learn how one Xactly customer overcame difficulties in territory development with changes in tactics and technology in our guide, “Balancing Talent and Territories: Practical Advice From A Successful Sales Leader.”